 Our "shelf" registration statement on Form S-3 under the Securities Act allows for the public offering of various types of securities, including common shares, preference shares and debt securities, which provides a source of liquidity.
 Because we are a "well-known seasoned issuer" as defined by the rules promulgated under the Securities Act, we are also eligible to file additional automatically effective registration statements on Form S-3 in the future for the potential offering and sale of additional debt and equity securities.
 From time to time, we raise capital through public offerings pursuant to our registration statements.
 For example, on May 26, 2023, we completed an offering of 7,245,000 of our common shares at the public offering price of \$192.00 per share.
 We received net proceeds of approximately \$1,352 million from the equity offering, after deducting underwriting discounts and offering expenses.
 We used the net proceeds from this offering to fund a portion of the cash consideration for the Validus Acquisition, to pay related costs and expenses, and for general corporate purposes.
-On June 5, 2023, we issued \$750.0 million of 5.750% Senior Notes due June 5, 2033.
-We received net proceeds of approximately \$741.0 million from the offering, after deducting underwriting discounts and offering expenses.
+On June 5, 2023, we used the net proceeds from the offering, after deducting underwriting discounts and offering expenses.
+We used the net proceeds from the offering, after deducting underwriting discounts and offering expenses.
+We used the net proceeds from the offering, after deducting underwriting discounts and offering expenses.
+We used the net proceeds from the offering, after deducting underwriting discounts and offering expenses.
+We used the net proceeds from this offering to fund a portion of the cash consideration for the Validus Acquisition, to pay related costs and expenses, and for general corporate purposes.
 We used the net proceeds from this offering to fund a portion of the cash consideration for the Validus Acquisition, to pay related costs and expenses, and for general corporate purposes.